-9. Material Significance
+Material Significance

-- 9.1 In deciding whether a breach is likely to be of material significance to the Regulator, it would be advisable for the reporter to consider the: - cause of the breach e.g. dishonesty, poor governance, incomplete or inaccurate information, acting or failing to act in contravention of the law; - effect of the breach does the nature of the breach lead to an increased likelihood of further material breaches.
-Is it likely to cause, for example; ineffective internal controls, lack of knowledge and understanding, inaccurate records, potential for further breaches occurring; - reaction to the breach e.g. taking prompt and effective action to resolve a breach, notifying scheme members where appropriate; and - the wider implications of the breach e.g. where a breach has occurred due to lack of knowledge or poor systems and processes making it more likely that other breaches will emerge in the future. - 9.2 When deciding whether to report, those responsible should consider these points together.
+9.1 In deciding whether a breach is likely to be of material significance to the Regulator, it would be advisable for the reporter to consider the:

+cause of the breach - e.g. dishonesty, poor governance, incomplete or inaccurate information, acting or failing to act in contravention of the law effect of the breach - does the nature of the breach lead to an increased likelihood of further material breaches.
+Is it likely to cause, for example; ineffective internal controls, lack of knowledge and understanding, inaccurate records, potential for further breaches occurring.

+reaction to the breach - e.g. taking prompt and effective action to resolve a breach, notifying scheme members where appropriate and the wider implications of the breach - e.g. where a breach has occurred due to lack.

+$\underline{\text{the wider implications of the breach}} \text{ - e.g. where a breach has occurred due to lack of knowledge or poor systems and processes making it more likely that other breaches will emerge in the future.}$

+- 9.2 When deciding whether to report, those responsible should consider these points together.
 Reporters should take into account expert or professional advice, where appropriate, when deciding whether the breach is likely to be of material significance to the Regulator. - 9.3 When deciding whether a breach is of material significance, those responsible should consider other reported and unreported breaches of which they are aware.
-However, historical information should be considered with care, particularly if changes have been made to address previously identified problems. - 9.4 The decision tree provides a "traffic light" system of categorising an identified breach:
+However, historical information should be considered with care, particularly if changes have been made to address previously identified problems. - 9.4 The decision tree provides a "traffic light" system of categorising an identified breach and has been provided by the Regulator in the form of additional guidance:

 Green - not caused by dishonesty, poor governance or a deliberate contravention of the law and its effect is not significant and a plan is in place to rectify the situation.
-In such cases the breach may not be reported to the Regulator, but should be recorded in the LGSS Pensions breaches log;
+In such cases the breach may not be reported to the Regulator but should be recorded in the Pension Services breaches log.

 Amber - does not fall easily into either green or red and requires further investigation in order to determine what action to take.
 Consideration of other recorded breaches may also be relevant in determining the most appropriate course of action.
-The administering authority will need to decide whether to informally alert the Regulator of the breach or likely breach, formally reporting the breach if it is subsequently decided to categorise the breach as red;
+The Head of Pensions, will need to decide whether to informally alert the Regulator of the breach or likely breach, formally reporting the breach if it is subsequently decided to categorise the breach as red.